-The warmth, heartiness, and richness of Irish food is a true reflection of the warmth, friendliness, and sense of community in Irish pubs across the globe.
+The warmth, heartiness, and richness of Irish food are a true reflection of the warmth, friendliness, and sense of community in Irish pubs across the globe.

 Being Welsh, I’ve always had a soft spot for Ireland.
 I’ve visited many times, spending time in places like Dublin, Cork, and Limerick.